 Start your day by reciting Gayatri Mantra and worshipping the Sun God by offering water.

 Listen to Bollywood music while you are on the terrace flying kites and binging into snacks.
 Good music always keeps the spirit up and it’s refreshing for those who are not flying kites.

 In the evening, you can invest your time in donating.
+But a question arise in your mind what to donate on makar sankranti?
 You don’t just have to donate clothes.
 You can also donate til, jaggery, aata, ghee, pulses, etc to the poor and needy.
 Giving is always a good idea!

 Try using soft cotton threads instead of nylon threads.
 Do not fly kites near the birds’ nests.
 If you see an injured bird,take it to the nearest animal welfare center.

 People cook rice with jaggery and khichdi for lunch.
 They indulge into snacks such as Pheeni, til-patti, gajak, kheer, ghevar, pakodi and til ka laddoo the whole day while flying kites on the terrace.